 Ongoing Community Involvement

 I am of the opinion that my life belongs to the whole community and as long as I live, it is my privilege to do for it whatever I can.
 I want to be thoroughly used up when I die, for the harder I work the more I live. -George Bernard Shaw-

 From civic organizations to government participation, the citizens of Elbert County are active, engaged and alive with projects and forward thinking,

 “Citizens directly involved in international relations…”

 The Elberton, Georgia/Mure, Japan Sister City Program began in 1982 when both towns’ City Councils agreed to establish the program.
 The Mayors of both towns officially signed the agreement to establish the program in 1983.

 The Elberton Sister City Program is a nonprofit group of local citizens that works to create and strengthen relations between Elberton, Georgia and Mure-cho, Japan.
 The program is to enable citizens to become directly involved in international relations in a unique and meaningful way, bringing long-term benefits to both the community and its partner abroad.
-The Sister City relationship allows citizens to exchange ideas, gain an international prospective and increase understanding of global issues as well as development of economic growth to both parties.
-The Sister City relationship also builds the foundation for increased tourism, reliable business contacts, cross cultural awareness, and builds a personal bridge to world peace.
+The Sister City relationship allows citizens to exchange ideas, gain an international perspective and increase understanding of global issues as well as the development of economic growth to both parties.
+The Sister City relationship also builds the foundation for increased tourism, reliable business contacts, cross-cultural awareness, and builds a personal bridge to world peace.